kaushaldhrangad/event_platform/README.md

 ## Note
-This project isn't working online because Stripe can't accept payments in test mode.
+In this Project, Stripe can't accept payments in test mode.
 As a result, it's not generating an ID, and your tickets won't appear in the My Tickets section.

 ## 🎬 Demo Video